US home prices rose in August for the seventh straight month | KRDO

 By Anna Bahney, CNN

-Washington, DC (CNN) — US home prices continued to rise in August, marking the seventh consecutive month of increases.
+Washington, DC (CNN) — US home prices continued to rise in August, hitting a new record high and marking the seventh consecutive month of increases.
 Even as mortgage rates topped 7% in August, historically low inventory continued to push up the price of a home.

 Prices rose 0.9% in August from the month before, according to seasonally adjusted data from the S&P CoreLogic Case-Shiller US National Home Price Index released Tuesday.